canonical/hotsos/CONTRIBUTING.md

 # Contributing to hotsos

-Hotsos comprises a set of plugins that collect and analyse application-specific data.
-While all plugins and library code are currently written in Python, they are not necessarily constrained to this as long as their output meets the standard requirements (see plugins section).
-It is nevertheless recommended to write plugins in Python so as to be able to leverage the (core) library code and unit test facilities.
+Hotsos comprises a set of plugins that collect and analyse host and application-specific data.

-As a matter of principle, the aim should always be that plugin implementations contain the least possible code and anything that can be implemented as shared code should go into the core library code (see core section).
+Plugin implementations are split across two areas; yaml checks and python extensions.
+The yaml checks (defs) are a way to define analysis in a high-level language with the option to leverage python code (core) and the extensions are a way to implement functionality like summary output.
+All output is collected and output by default as yaml in a "summary".

 ## Key Components: